aptech/tspdlib/docs/adftspd.rst

     :type model: Scalar

-    :param pmax: The maximum number of lags for Dy.
+    :param pmax: Optional, the maximum number of lags for Dy.
+Default = 8.
     :type pmax: Scalar

-    :param ic: The information criterion used for choosing lags.
+    :param ic: Optional, the information criterion used for choosing lags.
+Default = 3.

              =========== ==============
              1           Akaike.